 You can celebrate the occasion by viewing a movie or miniseries showcasing the charismatic star.

 Given Tom Selleck’s close association with the Western lifestyle, it’s a bit surprising that he’s actually played a cowboy in only a handful of film and TV productions.
 But he rode tall in the saddle on each occasion.
-If you want to celebrate his birthday — he was born January 29, 1945, in Detroit — considering streaming one or more of these selections.
+If you want to celebrate his birthday — he was born January 29, 1945, in Detroit — consider watching one or more of these selections.
+Click on the title, and you'll see where it's available for streaming.

 The Sacketts (1979)